 The Capelli Sport Complex (CSX) is closely monitoring the evolving Coronavirus (COVID-19) situation focusing on the wellbeing and safety of our community.
 We are working hard to do our part to minimize exposure and we have already taken measures to:

-- Additional cleaning of bathroom facilities and bench areas near field #5
+- Additional cleaning of bathroom facilities areas near field #5

 - Make additional resource and communication available

 - Educate staff on the execution of our health and safety plan

 We are committed to providing a safe playing environment and we are regularly monitoring the recommendations and guidelines provided by the Centers for Disease Control and Prevention (CDC), state and local authorities.